Property Lines: Everything You Need To Know

 Look For Property Line Markers

 Some newer properties may have property line markers, such as stakes, from when the property was initially divided.
-If you have a slightly older property, you may still be able to walk your property lines and find stakes that are either sticking up or are flush with the ground.
+If you have a slightly older property, you may still be able to walk your property lines and find stakes that are sticking up or flush with the ground.
 This method may be less accurate for older properties because the markers may have moved over time.

 Check With Your Local Zoning Office